 Glechons, particularly puppies, have different health considerations compared to other dog breeds.
-Therefore, new owners should consider these factors when choosing a food for their pet:
+For example, the breed is prone to congenital heart disease.
+Be aware of the connection between legumes in dog food and dog heart failure because you may want to opt for legume-free dog food.
+Therefore, new owners should consider these factors when choosing food for their pets:

 Additionally, as this breed is quite susceptible to obesity, be sure to choose the best quality dog foods.
 You can do this by selecting foods that are meant specifically for dogs of this size and energy level.
 Be careful to avoid overfeeding, which includes restricting food treats that are provided.
 For best results, divide the daily allotted food your dog requires into two parts that will be eaten as two separate meals.

 Glechon adult dog food: Similar to puppy dog food considerations, pet owners should consider feeding their adult food that is high in calcium or providing a small supplement regularly.
 Because Glechons remain active well into adulthood, we also recommend an active dog food variety that balances carbohydrates with fats and proteins.